Labradors are naughty and you might find their behaviour funny. But not everything.

 Dogs had been fed on trash and garbage for years.
 They are natural scavengers and are tempted to taste the poop if available.

 I already told you about the mother dog which cleans away the faeces of their puppies.
 Some puppies which stayed a longer duration with their mother might adopt this kind of behaviour impulsively.

 7. Fear of punishment and stress

 Some dogs often get bored and want their master’s attention always.
-Some dogs to get their attention from their masters simply adopt this kind of poop eating behaviour.
-Even though the master reprimands them, they get the attention they need by poop eating.
+Some dogs in order to get attention from their masters simply adopt this kind of poop eating behaviour.
+Even though the master reprimands them, they are happy by getting the attention they needed by poop eating.

 9. Puppy exploration